-Securities borrowed or Securities purchased under agreements to resell ("reverse repurchase agreements") and securities loaned or Securities sold under agreements to repurchase ("repurchase agreements") are treated as collateralized financings.
-Reverse repurchase agreements and repurchase agreements are carried on the consolidated statement of financial condition at the amounts of cash paid or received, plus accrued interest except for certain repurchase agreements for which the Company has elected the fair value option (see Note 4).
+Securities borrowed or reverse repurchase agreements and securities loaned or repurchase agreements are treated as collateralized financings.
+Reverse repurchase agreements and repurchase agreements are carried on the consolidated statement of financial condition at the amounts of cash paid or received, plus accrued interest, except for certain repurchase agreements for which the Company has elected the fair value option (see Note 4).
 Where appropriate, transactions with the same counterparty are reported on a net basis.
 Securities borrowed and securities loaned are recorded at the amount of cash collateral advanced or received.